 The target was a red letter T that was rotated 90 degrees either clockwise or anti-clockwise.
 Participants had to respond to the target orientation.
 The distractor stimuli were red letter ‘L’s rotated either 0, 90, 190, or 270 degrees clockwise.
 The experiment was programmed and ran in MATLAB using the Psychophysics Toolbox (Brainard, 1997; Kleiner, Brainard, & Pelli, 2007).

 In each search display, the stimuli were distributed across a 6-by-6 grid.
-This grid subtended xxx degrees of visual angle horizontally and xxx degrees vertically.
 There was a total of 12 displays (six for set size 4 and six for set size 8) that were repeated throughout the entire experiment.
 Each of these 12 repeated displays had unique target locations.
 A separate set of 12 target locations, which did not overlap with those in the repeated displays, was randomly selected and served as the target locations for the novel displays.
 This was done to equate target location probability between the repeated and novel displays.
 The novel displays were never repeated and were checked against the repeated displays to ensure that there were also no repeats.
 All stimuli were presented against a 1024 x 768 pixel black background on a 22-inch (400mm x 300mm) cathode ray tube monitor with a refresh rate of 85Hz.
 Participants viewed the display, unrestrained, from a distance of approximately 59cm.

 Design and procedure